Coptic Christians make up roughly 10% of Egypt's population

 History of persecution, recent spike in violence

-Coptic Christians have been targeted for violence throughout history, notably under the Byzantine Empire and periodically after the Arab conquest in the seventh century.
-An Islamic caliph in power around the year 1000 A.D. is said to have destroyed 3,000 Coptic churches and forced large numbers of Copts to abandon their faith, according to the World Council of Churches.
+Coptic Christians have been targeted for violence throughout history, notably under the Byzantine Empire and periodically after the Arab conquest in the 7th century.
+An Islamic caliph in power around the year 1000 A.D. is said to have destroyed 3,000 Coptic churches and forced large numbers of Copts to abandon their faith.

 Last December, a suicide bomber targeted a small church attached to St. Mark’s Coptic Orthodox Cathedral in Cairo, killing 25 people and wounding nearly 50 others.
 No one claimed responsibility for the bombing.

-Copts have been targeted outside Egypt as well: in early 2015, a highly produced ISIS propaganda video purported to show the beheadings of over a dozen Egyptian Coptic Christians on a beach in Libya.
+Copts have been targeted outside Egypt as well: In early 2015, a highly produced ISIS propaganda video purported to show the beheadings of over a dozen Egyptian Copts on a beach in Libya.